ppainuly/Leading-Causes-of-Death-in-United-States/README.md

 ## Conclusion
   * Heart Diseases, Cancer and Stroke are the three leading causes of Death in United States.
   * Suicide rates and Alzheimer's Disease rates are on the rise
+  * Heart disease, cancer, and stroke are the three leading causes of death in Texas.
   * New York has the highest distribution of a leading cause for state(Heart Diseases in this case).
   * Texas had lower unemployment rates compared to California and New York, but a higher age-adjusted death rate overall.
   * For Stroke and Heart Diseases, there was a spike in Texas.
 We investigated if that had a correlation with the Major Oil and Gas Downturn on 2015 and consequently unemployment rates for Texas.